paramedicspecialist/Privacy-First-QR-Code-Generator/README.md

-# Privacy-First QR Code Generator
+# Privacy-Focused QR Code Generator

 A secure, open-source QR code generator that runs entirely in your browser.
 No data collection, no tracking, no server-side processing.